LCPQ/spip2md/README.md

 - 10 are completely empty

 ### Tables & Database schema
+There is of official [description of the SPIP database](https://www.spip.net/en_article4936.html) as well as a [documentation of they structure](https://www.spip.net/en_article4939.html).

 #### Main tables, with a lot of data
 These tables contains a lot of data.
 Each row will probably correspond to one Markdown file.